-Factors Driving Success in Finance Transformation
+Factors for Finance Transformation Success

-As with any transformation there will always be critical success factors at play that will contribute to successful outcomes.
+As with any transformation programme there will always be critical success factors at play that will contribute to successful outcomes.
 In my experience some factors to consider include:

 Leadership – They set the vision and agenda for transformation, create an environment of accountability and make decisions for the good of the organisation as a whole.